MackCesar/MetalDiffusion/README.md

 ## Installation

+These installation instructions are geared towards use on an Intel Mac, but the program will run on almost every system.
+Special MacOS instructions will be labeled below with alternatives given as well.

-This program is best utilized within a python virtual environment, making it independent of the python already installed on MacOS.
-These installation instructions are geared towards use on an Intel Mac.
+**MAC ONLY:**This program is best utilized within a python virtual environment, making it independent of the python already installed on MacOS.
 ### Programs required

 1) Terminal